elastic/ecs/rfcs/text/0012-orchestrator-field-set.md

 # 0012: Orchestrator field set creation

-- Stage: **0 (strawperson)** <!-- Update to reflect target stage.
+- Stage: **1 (draft)** <!-- Update to reflect target stage.
 See https://elastic.github.io/ecs/stages.html -->
-- Date: **2021-01-11** <!-- The ECS team sets this date at merge time.
+- Date: **2021-03-05** <!-- The ECS team sets this date at merge time.
 This is the date of the latest stage advancement. -->

 There is currently no ECS field set for container orchestration engines.
 There is an example of an ECS [use-case][0] for Kubernetes, but it largely relies on other ECS field sets, and doesn't cover all of the